-Anti-doping programs seek to preserve what is intrinsically valuable about sport.
+Anti-doping programs seek to preserve what is intrinsically valuable aboutare founded on the intrinsic value of sport.
 This intrinsic value is often referred to as "the spirit of sport."
-It is the essence of Olympism, the pursuit of human excellence through the dedicated perfection of each person's natural talents.
+It is the essence of Olympism, the ": the ethical pursuit of human excellence through the dedicated perfection of each person's natural talents.
 It is how we play true.
-The spirit of sport is the celebration of the human spirit, body and mind, and is reflected in values we find in and through sport, including:
+Athlete's natural talents.